Werkov/Werkov.github.io/_posts/2015-12-07-declaration-of-progression.md

 ## Further notes on the culture shock

-  * Maybe having a family and children is the only thing you can do after graduation not get bored.
+  * Maybe having a family and children is the only thing you can do after graduation not to get bored.
     * OTOH, it's a shallow achievement compared with science discoveries, bootstraping a successfull project (whatever it is), being a dictator etc.
   * Expect to [have less and less free-/open-minded friends][2] (like you) since they settle and you have to adapt as well.

 [2]: http://www.theatlantic.com/health/archive/2015/10/how-friendships-change-over-time-in-adulthood/411466/